Residents flee as Gulf Coast sees possible tandem hurricanes

 “It, unfortunately, might peak in intensity about landfall.
 That’s the one thing I worry about with this one,” MIT meteorology professor Kerry Emanuel said of Laura.
 His multiple computer simulations show a decent chance of winds of more than 110 mph for Laura at landfall, as do other computer models.

 The key for Laura’s future is how it survives Cuba.
-The storm is forecast to rake across almost the entire length of the long island and the more it remains over land, the more it can weaken from lack of fuel.
-But if the storm keeps shifting a bit south, it is more likely to come out strong enough to power up over the favorable environment of the Gulf of Mexico, Klotzbach said.
+Originally forecast to rake over almost the entire length of the island and potentially weaken, the storm late Sunday moved further south, skirting the island.
+If that continues, it is more likely to come out strong enough to power up over the favorable environment of the Gulf of Mexico, Klotzbach said.

-“Whether it goes south or north makes a big difference,” he said.

-The further south, the more likely Laura is to hit further west in the Gulf, possibly into Texas instead of Louisiana, Klotzbach said.
+If that continues, Laura could hit further west in the Gulf, possibly into Texas instead of Louisiana, he said.
 If it hits Louisiana that would break the record for two named storms hitting the state so close together.
 The current record is five days apart in 1885, Klotzbach said.

-A few days ago, meteorologists warned of the possibility of two storms in the Gulf at the same time, possibly dancing or interacting with each other, but that’s looking less and likely, Klotzbach said.
-Marco has sped up and its track has moved further east, while Laura keeps moving further west.

-And with Laura there is one long-term possibility that adds to the risk.
-There’s a chance that as the storm moves north after landfall into Oklahoma, it will be caught up into the jet stream, travel east and emerge over North Carolina and return to tropical storm status, McNoldy and Klotzbach said.
+And there’s one long-term possibility that adds to the risk.
+As Laura moves north after landfall into Oklahoma, there’s a chance it will be caught up into the jet stream, travel east and emerge over North Carolina and return to tropical storm status, McNoldy and Klotzbach said.

-Martin reported from Atlanta.
+Martin reported from Marietta, Georgia.
 Borenstein reported from Kensington, Maryland.
-AP reporter Stacey Plaisance in New Orleans also contributed.
+AP reporter Stacey Plaisance in New Orleans; and photojournalist Gerald Herbert in Empire, Louisiana, also contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.